Sacred Passage Doula

 Years ago, the sudden loss of a friend from a tragic accident inspired my study of death and dying.
 When something freaks me out I study it - and boy was I freaked out!
 In the course of my studies, I learned of Death Doulas/Midwives and was fascinated by the idea.

 I volunteered with hospice and knew I was on the right path.
 In 2015 I earned my End-of-Life Doula certification through the Momdoulary Death and Mourning Doula Training Program.
 Because I will never stop learning, I am currently enrolled in Deanna Cochran's CareDoula Training Program.
-I also volunteer with End of Life Choices Oregon and Northwest Pilot Project.
+Along with hospice, I have also volunteered with Compassion & Choices, End of Life Choices Oregon and Northwest Pilot Project.

 As an end of life doula I am committed to giving deathcare back to families.
-Doulas are not more “professionals” to turn things over to - we are members of the community who want to help folks have the best experience possible when it comes to serious illness and dying.
+Doulas are members of the community who want to help folks have the best experience possible when it comes to serious illness and dying.
 My goal is to help families experience as much healing, love and yes, even humor, as possible in their last years, months, and days together.
 I love the Ram Dass quote: “We’re all just walking each other home.”
 It is truly an honor to serve in this way.

 On a personal note, a few of my favorite things are: my family & friends, birds, trees, the moon, music, weird art, books, quiet, Halloween, and laughter - always laughter.